cssr-tools/pymm/README.md

 See documentation/report.pdf.

 ## Examples
-All the numerical simulations included in the below two publications can be found in the examples folder.
+All the numerical simulations included in the below publication can be found in the examples folder.

 ## Citing
 If you use _pymm_ in your research, please cite the following publication: